 Details on Regular Zoom Programming

-During this period of social distancing to defeat the COVID-19 pandemic, we are suspending most face-to-face activities.
-We hope this suspension will be brief, but in the meantime, it seems the best way to keep our members safe and reduce the spread of the virus to vulnerable people in our community and around us.
+During this period of social distancing to defeat the COVID-19 pandemic, we are suspending most face-to-face activities in line with govenement guidance but most importantly as the best way to keep our members safe and reduce the spread of the virus to vulnerable people in our community and around us.

 Our priority now becomes caring for each other, avoiding the isolation and anxiety that we may feel, and supporting people in need.
 Further down this page are prayers for healing and safety.